 Maritime Museum: As a country set along the Caribbean Sea, it is easy to gleam how important the sea is to the people of Belize.
 The Maritime Museum deconstructs the relationship between the two entities, through exhibits that feature numerous historical artifacts as well as photographs and models.

-The table directly below summarizes more information about some museums to choose from in and around the area.
+The table just below lists more information about some museums to consider in and around the area.

 |Government House/House of Culture||(501) 227-3050||Downtown Belize City|